The 6 step workplace conflict resolution process

 That can’t be truer than when in a conflict resolution situation.

 When the other person is talking, you want to give them your full attention.
-Interrupting them or making inappropriate nonverbal gestures or sounds is disrespectful and can quickly break down the communication you have.
+Interrupting them or making inappropriate nonverbal gestures or sounds is disrespectful and can quickly break down your communication.

 You can use active listening techniques such as repeating back what is said to you and nodding your head to show that you hear and comprehend what is being said.
 Your goal is to fully understand the other person’s views regarding the issue so you can move forward in coming up with a resolution.